barriehadfield/reactrb-showcase/README.md

 ### Model Associations

 Reactive Record is particular about both sides of an association being specified.
-If you forget to do this you will see warnings to this affect.
+If you forget to do this you will see warnings to this effect.

 ```ruby
 # models/public/post.rb